Dynamic read & write optimization with TurtleKV: Read, Update, Memory: Pick Two

-Approximate member query (AMQ) filters, e.g. Bloom Filters \cite{bloomSpaceTimeTradeoffs1970}, allow memory to be spent to reduce the read cost of point queries by having a dedicated filter (or part of a shared filter \cite {conwaySplinterDBMapletsImproving2023}) devoted to each location where a key might reside.
-AMQ filters offer a tuning parameter $\alpha$, the false-positive rate, which trades size against accuracy.\footnote{A filter must always answer accurately if a query key is not in its set, but it may give a false positive result at rate $\alpha$.
-The smaller $\alpha$ gets, the more bits per key are required to store the filter.} To answer a point query for key $k$, the filters for all locations $S$ where $k$ might reside are consulted before performing any I/O. This rules out, with probability $\prod_{i \in S}{\left(1-\alpha_i\right)}$, locations where the query will fail, preventing excess reads.
+Approximate member query (AMQ) filters, e.g. Bloom Filters \cite{bloomSpaceTimeTradeoffs1970}, are an RM trade-off mechanism that reduces the cost of point queries by having a dedicated filter (or part of a shared filter \cite {conwaySplinterDBMapletsImproving2023}) devoted to each location where a key might reside.
+AMQ filters offer a tuning parameter $\alpha$\footnote{Also frequently named as $\epsilon$}, the false-positive rate, which trades size against accuracy.\footnote{A filter must always answer accurately if a query key is not in its set, but it may give a false positive result at rate $\alpha$.
+For lower $\alpha$, more bits per key are required.} To answer a point query for key $k$, the filters for all locations $S$ where $k$ might reside are consulted before performing any I/O. This rules out, with probability $\prod_{i \in S}{\left(1-\alpha_i\right)}$, locations where the query will fail, preventing excess reads.

-If filters are used to maintain a target read cost in a size-tiered LSM-tree (with $T$ tiers per level), the total size of the filters must scale in proportion to $T$, since the total number of false-positives for a query is the sum of false-positives for all filters that pertain to a given key \cite{dayanOptimalBloomFilters2018a}.
-Therefore the $T$ parameter in a size-tiered LSM, together with $\alpha$, can be thought of as representing a trade-off between memory and write amplification.
-The problem with this mechanism is that the future read amplification one trades to achieve better write performance is reflected in the on-disk structure, and thus \textit{the memory cost for filters to compensate must be paid during the entire readable lifetime of write-optimized updates}.
-Note that this is true even if the filter type (e.g. Quotient Maplets \cite{conwaySplinterDBMapletsImproving2023}) supports cache-friendly paging of partial filters into main memory, since the filter bit rate must nevertheless be increased to maintain a target query cost, regardless of how much of a filter is cached. \textbf{In essence, write-optimization in the \textit{past} generates a read/memory trade-off penalty in the \textit{future} in such designs.} We refer to this effect as the \textit{residual write-optimization penalty}.
+If filters are used to maintain a target read cost in a size-tiered \LSMtree{} (with $T$ tiers per level), the total size of the filters must scale in proportion to $T$, since the total number of false-positives for a query is the sum of false-positives for all filters that pertain to a given key \cite{dayanOptimalBloomFilters2018a}.
+As $T$ increases, read amplification increases while write amplification goes down; as filter bits-per-key increases, memory usage rises while read amplification falls due to lower false-positive rate $\alpha$.
+It is theoretically possible therefore to coordinate the motion of these two parameters ($T,\alpha$) to target a fixed level of read amplification, while writes are effectively traded against memory (WM) using filter size-vs-accuracy as an intermediary.
+We refer to this strategy as \textit{filter arbitrage}.